Blog

 - Mocking children’s behaviors and emotions

-- Locking a child up in a room
+- Locking a child in a room

 - Withholding food